Do You Need an Ice Axe

-5'6" to 5'8" 50-55cm
+5'6" to 5'8": 50-55cm

-5'9" to 6'0" 50-60cm
+5'9" to 6'0": 50-60cm

-6'1" to 6'4" 55-65cm
+6'1" to 6'4": 50-65cm

-Over 6'4" 60-70cm
+Over 6'4": 60-70cm

-A classic curve is what most ice axes use.
-This is where the pick makes a slight arching curve downward.
-The reason why these axes are the most popular is they self-arrest nearly as well as a neutral curve but climb steeper ice far more securely.
+Most general mountaineering axes use a positive curve pick, also sometimes called a classic curve; this is where the pick makes a slight downward arching curve downward.
+This design is popular because it strikes an excellent balance of steep snow performance and self-arresting.
+Positive curve designs self-arrest nearly as well as a neutral curved model but climb steeper snow and ice FAR more securely.
 When swung into higher angle ice, it doesn't clean as easily as a reverse curve design.
-(An example is a Black Diamond Raven)

 B versus T ratings